dwiegreffe/mdsrv-web/faq.md

 To visualize your trajectory follow the steps in the tutorials:
 - <a href="tutorial.html#tutorial-import-trajectory">Importing a trajectory</a>
 - <a href="tutorial.html#tutorial-stream-trajectory">Stream a trajectory from the MDsrv</a>
-- <a href="tutorial.html#tutorial-play-trajectory">Play trajectory</a>
+- <a href="tutorial.html#tutorial-play-trajectory">Playing a trajectory</a>
 </div></p></details>

 <details>
     <summary>How do I play my trajectory?</summary>
 <p><div markdown="1">
-You can find a detailed description on how to play a trajectory, inluding a video, in the tutorial section under <a href="tutorial.html#tutorial-play-trajectory">Play trajectory</a>.
+You can find a detailed description on how to play a trajectory, inluding a video, in the tutorial section under <a href="tutorial.html#tutorial-play-trajectory">Playing a trajectory</a>.
 </div></p></details>

 <details>